luisbrn/GeForce-NOW-Rich-Presence/README.md

     * Double-click `Discord GFN.exe`.
 It will run in the system tray.
     * **To auto-start with Windows:** Right-click the tray icon and select "Start at Windows Startup".

+### Troubleshooting / Antivirus Alerts

+If your antivirus software flags the application files (`Discord GFN.exe`, `Image Downloader.exe`, `Settings.exe`) as malicious, please read our detailed explanation and instructions on how to whitelist the application here: [ANTIVIRUS_ALERTS.md](https://github.com/user-attachments/files/20765330/ANTIVIRUS_ALERTS.md)
+.
+These are likely false positives due to how the application is packaged and operates.

 Enjoy your new Rich Presence!

 **Notes:**